jpeddicord/askalono/README.md

 1. In parallel, the bigram set is compared with all of the other sets askalono knows about.
 1. The resulting list is sorted, the top match identified, and result returned.

-To optimize startup, askalono builds up a database of license texts (applying the same normalization techniques described above), and persists this data to a MessagePack'd & gzip'd cache file.
+To optimize startup, askalono builds up a database of license texts (applying the same normalization techniques described above), and persists this data to a MessagePack'd & zstd compressed cache file.
 This cache is loaded at startup, and is optionally embedded in the binary itself.

 ### Name